Skip to Main Content

 • Use it for informal discussions or quick idea exploration, like summarising recent news relevant to your subject

-A research-focused chatbot that gives concise answers with linked sources.
+Perplexity is a research-focused chatbot that gives concise answers with linked sources.
 It’s useful for exploring a topic or checking quick facts early in the research process.

 Strengths